observepoint/github-actions-integration/README.md

 **Audit not triggering:**
 - Verify your `OBSERVEPOINT_API_KEY` secret is correctly set
-- Check that the audit ID exists and is accessible with your API key
+- Check that the audit ID exists and is accessible with your ObservePoint API key
 - Ensure your organization is whitelisted (see above)

 **Callback not working:**